uno-labs-solana-hackathon/loyalty-vm-contract/README.md

 ## Rules

-1. Only the `retail` can provide emission and withdrawing points transactions.
+1. Only the `Payer` of _the Retail network_ can provide emission and withdrawing points transactions.
-   `EMIT` and `SPEND` commands are possible only with the `retail` signature.
+   `EMIT` and `SPEND` commands are possible only with the `Payer` signature.
    (Attempts to signature such transaction by another account will result an error.)
-2. Only the `blocker` can provide blocking account of `client`.
+2. Only the `Blocker` of _the Retail network_ can provide blocking account of a `Client`.
-   `LOCK` command is possible only with signature of special account -- `blocker`.
+   `LOCK` command is possible only with signature of special account -- the `Blocker`.
-   If account of `client` is marked as locked then `EMIT` and `SPEND` commands for it are unavailable.
+   If account of a `Client` is marked as locked then `EMIT` and `SPEND` commands for it are unavailable.
-3. Anyone can pay for transferring points between `clients`.
+3. Anyone can pay for transferring points between `Clients`.
+For example it may be the `Client payer`.
    Transfering points are available only between accounts of the program.

 ## Structure of incoming data